bangconghuynh/qsym2/README.md

 ## Installation from Source

-The following instructions for installing QSym² from source are specific to Unix-like operating systems.
+The following instructions for installing QSym² from source are specific to Debian/Ubuntu operating systems.
 On Microsoft Windows platforms, Windows Subsystem for Linux is recommended.

 ### Features